mathigon/textbooks/content/sequences/content.md

 > id: spirals

 Of course, the Fibonacci numbers are not how rabbits _actually_ populate in real life.
-Rabbits don't have exactly one male and one female offspring every single month, and we haven’t accounted for rabbits dying eventually.
+Rabbits don’t have exactly one male and one female offspring every single month, and we haven’t accounted for rabbits dying eventually.

 But it turns out that there are many other places in nature where Fibonacci